Tips for Visiting Adkins Arboretum

 A trip to the Arboretum offers something special during every season of the year.
 Admission is free for members.
 For the general public admission is $5 for adults, $2 for students 6-18, and free for children 5 and under.

 This should always be your first stop at the Arboretum.
-Staff can assist you in planning your visit, including orientation to the site, special programs and exhibits offered, What's in Bloom?, What's on the Wing?, and general information.
+Staff can assist you in planning your visit, including orientation to the site, special programs and exhibits offered, information about what’s in bloom, birds on the wing, and other subjects of interest.
 Ask the staff to show the orientation video, or borrow an audio tour to take on your walk.

 The Visitor's Center houses displays, a gift shop, bookstore, library, art gallery, and seasonal plant sales area and is open from 10 a.m. to 4 p.m.
 Tuesday through Saturday and Sunday from noon to 4 p.m.
 The Visitor's Center is closed Thanksgiving and Christmas.